-- If you are an international student, please review the information for new international students (http://www.mun.ca/international/students/) and register at the Internationalization Office after you arrive.
+- If you are an international student, please review the information for new international students at: (http://www.mun.ca/international/students/) and register at the Internationalization Office after you arrive.

 - Please set up your account at my.mun.ca.

-- You shall register the required courses with a number less than 9000 prior to any graduate (9000 level) courses if any are listed on your Program of Study Form.
+- You shall register for the required courses with a number less than 9000 prior to any graduate (9000 level) courses if any are listed on your Program of Study Form.
 These are the undergraduate courses that are required to enhance your background.

-- You shall register core courses first.
+- You shall register for core courses first.
 Any graduate course will be offered only once a year.
 If you miss the core course, you will not be able to take it until it is offered again in 12 months.